danielneil/Smart-Worm-Habitat/README.md

 The Smart Worm Habitat (SWH) is a [continuous flow through (CFT)](https://urbanwormcompany.com/complete-guide-to-continuous-flow-vermicomposting/) vermicompost system that converts foodwaste into the best fertiliser known to mankind, vermicast!

-CFT systems vastly improves the efficiency of the harvesting process, as they allow the worms to remain undisturbed in the layers above, while the vermicast is collected (harvested) from below.
+CFT systems vastly improves the efficiency of harvesting vermicast, as they allow the worms to remain undisturbed in the layers above, while the vermicast is collected (harvested) from below.

-The SWH uses a computer to monitor the health of itself using several sensors, namely moisture, PH level and temperature.
+Also, the SWH uses a computer to monitor the health of itself using several sensors, namely moisture, PH level and temperature.

 It might end up looking like this..